Guillaume2509/KerasAutoencoder/README.md

 # KerasAutoencoder
-Keras Autoencoder for dimensionality reduction, fitted with early callbacks to prevent overtfitting
+Keras Autoencoder (under construction) for dimensionality reduction, fitted with early callbacks to prevent overtfitting